 There’s no snow required to glide down Colorado’s mountains on your butt!
-Come summer, and and several resorts in Colorado offer alpine slides for thrill-seekers and warm-weather travelers.
-A couple are even open in the winter!
+Come summer, several resorts in Colorado offer alpine slides and coasters for thrill-seekers and warm-weather travelers.
+Some of the mountain coasters are even open in the winter!

-If you’re looking for the ideal place to spend your vacation, Colorado is waiting for you.
-It is a magnificent state with fabulous nature, comfortable resorts, friendly people, and charming culture.
+If you’re looking for the ideal place to spend your vacation, Colorado’s Rockies are waiting for you.
+It’s a magnificent destination with fabulous nature, comfortable resorts, friendly people, and charming culture.
+Many of the ski resorts turn to fun adventure parks during the summer, providing a theme park-like experience in the heart of the mountains.
+Colorado also boasts its fair share of traditional amusement parks, most located around Denver.

 Best Alpine Slides and Coasters in Colorado

-You can try an alpine slide, which allows hitting amazing slopes at soaring speeds even when it’s hot outside.
-Alpine slides are extremely popular in Colorado due to the length of sliding tracks and beautiful landscapes.
+You can try an alpine slide or mountain coaster, which allows hitting amazing slopes at soaring speeds even when it’s hot outside.
+Alpine slides and coasters are extremely popular in Colorado due to the length of sliding tracks and beautiful landscapes.
 Let us look at the best seven places in Colorado where you can try this exciting activity.

 1. Winter Park’s Alpine Slide